arturaugusto/binstr/README.txt

 This is just a list of things which have been considered while developing binstr, just in case anybody is interested.

+Binstr may work on versions of Python before 2.6 with some slight and fairly obvious modifications (obvious when you run it) it.
+This is not really a big priority of mine but I'll try not to break backward compatiblity when possible.
+No promises.

 Rejected funtions include:
     deblockify - Use str().replace()
     b_to_file - Use file().write(b_to_bytes(<b_string>), 'wb')